You're a Good Sport, Charlie Brown (soundtrack): Composition and musical themes

+The score for Good Sport reflects the visual style of the special's animation, with diagonal camera movement and foreground/background layering influencing its pacing and sense of depth.
+Synthesized trumpet passages also recur throughout the score, with Guaraldi employing sharply voiced electronic timbres reminiscent of the playing style of former Guaraldi trumpeter Tom Harrell.

-The central music cue, "Motocross", is constructed around a repeated vamp repeated nine times, anchored by McCain's sharply articulated staccato electric bass line; a contrasting B‑section introduces more open jazz‑style harmonies.
+The central music cue, "Motocross", is constructed around a vamp repeated nine times, anchored by McCain's sharply articulated staccato electric bass line; a contrasting B-section introduces more open jazz-style harmonies.

-In the cue "Peppermint Patty" (one of Guaraldi's most repurposed melodies in the 1970s), Guaraldi employs a triple‑meter 3/4 waltz style and uses synthesizer layering to evoke a chamber ensemble effect.
-The visual style of the animation, marked by diagonal camera movement and foreground/background layering, influenced the pacing and depth of the score.
+In the cue "Peppermint Patty" (one of Guaraldi's most frequently reused melodies of the 1970s), Guaraldi employs a triple-meter 3/4 waltz style and uses synthesizer layering to evoke a chamber ensemble effect.

 One of the most compositionally ambitious pieces is "You're a Good Sport, Charlie Brown (Centercourt)".
-Here the "Motocross" vamp is layered over ornate keyboard figurations, a quasi‑symphonic formal plan, güiro textures and the Rhythm Ace machine.
-This cues a televised‑sports‑style sequence in the special featuring Snoopy playing tennis, where music assumes strong narrative function in absence of dialogue.
+Here, the "Motocross" vamp is layered over ornate keyboard figurations, a quasi-symphonic formal plan, güiro textures and the Rhythm Ace machine.
+The cue accompanies a televised-sports-style sequence featuring Snoopy playing tennis, with the music assuming a strong narrative function in the absence of dialogue.
+The release also includes two unused versions of "You're a Good Sport, Charlie Brown (Centercourt)", intended to accompany the special's cold opening and title card.
+Both were omitted from the finished special and, for unexplained reasons, replaced by a brief excerpt from the longest version of "Motocross".

-Guaraldi also revisits earlier material: a flamenco‑inflected reinterpretation of the bridge of "Linus and Lucy" appears in a football‑gag sequence, where the theme is cast as a theatrical pasodoble with Lucy as matador and Charlie Brown as the bull.
-This is reportedly the final known recording of any portion of "Linus and Lucy" by Guaraldi before his death in February 1976.
-Additionally, a brief synthesized reprise of "The Great Pumpkin Waltz" appears, marking the only documented post‑1966 use of the piece in a subsequent Peanuts score.
+Guaraldi also revisits earlier material: a flamenco-inflected reinterpretation of the bridge of "Linus and Lucy" appears in a football-gag sequence, where the theme is cast as a theatrical pasodoble with Lucy as matador and Charlie Brown as the bull.
+Additionally, a brief synthesized reprise of "The Great Pumpkin Waltz" appears, marking the only documented post-1966 use of the piece in a subsequent Peanuts score.